Last updated: February 21st, 2024

 The Thrustmaster TSS Sparco Mod+, like the TH8A, is a multi-purpose device.
-However, this model offers an alternative set up, capable of being a sequential shifter or an analogue handbrake.
+However, this model offers an alternative setup, capable of being a sequential shifter or an analogue handbrake.
 The build quality and overall feeling of this piece of equipment are in a much higher class.
-After a very successful collaboration with Sparco, Thrustmaster released the TSS; a 1:1 replica of Sparco equipment you can find in actual race cars.
-In terms of compatibility, I have no complaints at all.
+Working with Sparco, Thrustmaster released the TSS; a close replica of actual Sparco gear you might find in a real race car.

 Just like its little brother, this handbrake works with most sim racing titles on PC, Xbox One, and PS4.
 On a PC it can be used as a standalone product with the correct cable which is included in the box.
 A switch on the side of the case activates the shifter.

 Akina’s 3Drap series handbrake is one of the “must-haves” currently touted in the sim racing community.
 With some enthusiastic backers, it’d be a shame not to include this one:

 The unit, made in Italy, and designed by 3Drap is manufactured in laser-cut brushed steel.
 It has an “Alcantara-like” stitched seam handle.

 There’s a proprietary “DMF system” which allows the user to adjust the feeling of the handbrake, from “hydraulic-like” behaviour to “conventional-like” which they feel makes this handbrake the better choice for drifting in the sim.

 One of the newer entrants to the sim racing handbrake space is this very tidy offering from VNM: